Skip to content

 Outlier Detection

-By analyzing the metrics or statistical data of detection objects within a specific group using algorithms, it identifies whether there are significant outlier deviations.
-If the detected inconsistencies exceed the preset threshold, the system will generate an outlier detection incident for subsequent alarm tracking and analysis.
+By analyzing the metrics or statistics of the detection objects within a specific group using algorithms, it identifies whether there are significant outlier deviations.
+If the inconsistencies detected exceed the preset threshold, the system will generate an outlier detection anomaly event for subsequent alarm tracking and analysis.
 This method helps to promptly identify and handle potential abnormal situations, improving the accuracy and response speed of monitoring.

 Use Cases

-You can configure appropriate distance parameters based on the characteristics of metric data to trigger emergency events when the data significantly deviates from the normal range.
-For example, you can set up monitoring so that when the memory usage of a particular host is significantly higher than other hosts, the system can issue alerts in time.
+You can configure appropriate distance parameters based on the characteristics of the metric data so that urgent events are triggered when the data significantly deviates from the normal range.
+For example, you can set up monitoring so that the system sends an alert in a timely manner when the memory usage of a certain host is significantly higher than other hosts.
 Such configurations help quickly identify and respond to potential performance issues or anomalies.

 Detection Configuration